StrickTechnologies/Strick.PlusCon/docs/grid.md

 Padding and "filler" are part of the cell and styled using the cell's `CellStyle` (or the cell style inherited from the row, column or grid).
 Margins are NOT part of the cell, and no styling is applied to the margins.

+### Extensions
+There are a couple of extension methods that operate on a sequence of `GridCell` objects.

+The `Find` extension method operates on any collection of cells and takes a `GridSearchExpression` parameter.
+The cells can be any sequence of cells from a grid, such as all the cells from a single row, or column, all the cells from the grid, any subset of cells from a grid, row, column, or any combination thereof.
+As with the `Find` methods for the grid, row or column, it will return a sequence of matching cells.

+The `SetFillerChar` extension method also operates on any collection of cells and takes a `char` argument.
+The `FillerChar` property of each cell in the sequence is set to the value of the `char` argument.

 ## `GridHeaderCell` Class
 A header cell contains the content and styling for a column header.
 The header for a column